nickmccarty/cpm-assessment/README.md

 - Study `CLAUDE.md` for orchestrator prompts and phase discipline.
 - Review `LOGS.md` for a worked example of automated course authoring in action.
 - Adapt the **lab templates** and **lesson script templates** in `CLAUDE.md` for new subject domains.
+- Use the specialized subagents in `.claude/agents/` for systematic content creation.

 For learners:
 - Begin with **AI Python for Beginners** as an onboarding course.
 - Progress to **How to be an AI-builder** and complete the labs, programming assignments, and deployment projects.
 - Showcase your work by linking deployed projects in your **GitHub portfolio**.

+For instructors:
+- Use the comprehensive teaching guides and troubleshooting resources.
+- Implement the portfolio-driven assessment strategy with detailed rubrics.
+- Leverage the progressive hint systems for diverse learner support.

 ## ✨ Vision